Welcome to the Grand Forks Herald NIE website!

 How well do you keep up with the world around you?
 Take this week’s quiz to test your knowledge of recent national and world events.

-This week's word in the news: RENDERING
+This week's word in the news: INBOUND

 DEFINITION: